 Make sure that inclusive and affirming language is the standard.
-Educate employees and make sure your policies reflect the changes to Ontario's Human Rights Code.
+Educate employees and make sure your policies reflect the changes to human rights legislation.

 FORMS

 Make sure forms have a space for legal name and another name (some people don't go by their legal name).
 Make sure forms reflect only what you need to know.